nobiot/org-transclusion/README.md

 ## Activate and deactivate -- `org-transclusion-mode` minor mode

 Org-transclusion is a buffer-local minor mode.
-Use `org-transaction-mode` to toggle on and off.
+Use `org-transaction-mode` to toggle it on and off.
 When you are in an Org file where you want to transclude text content via a link, toggle it on.
-It is suggest that a keybinding is assigned to make it easy switch it on and off.
+It is suggested that a keybinding is assigned to make it easy to switch it on and off.

 Below is an example configuration, which I have in my `init.el`.